SciCatProject/docs-template/README.md

 To use this in your repository copy `./.github/workflows/publish-docs.yml` into a folder into the `.github/workflows/` folder in your repository. [./.github/workflows/publish-docs.yml](./.github/workflows/publish-docs.yml) is an example of the use of the action.

-To extend the documentation
+To extend the documentation you can use a `docs` directory or a `README.md` file.
+### Use a docs directory

-1) **Use a docs directory**in the root directory of your repository.
-Then you can add markdown files to this folder.
+Make a `docs` directory in the root directory of your repository and add markdown files to it.
 To use add your new files to the docs you will need to copy the file [./.github/actions/mkdocs-pages/mkdocs.yml](./.github/actions/mkdocs-pages/mkdocs.yml) to your repository in a `.github/actions/mkdocs` directory.
 From here add to the `nav` panel to add your new docs.
-See the [example](#example-1)
-2) **Use a README.md** file.
-The actions will pick this up immediately and render it into mkdocs form.
-You can use several files called README.md in nested folders and the docs will automatically pick it up for you to read.

-### Example 1
+**Example**

  Given a folder structure like this add markdown files to the `docs`
 ```
  ├── .github/